Paleocene–Eocene thermal maximum: Setting

 The configuration of oceans and continents was somewhat different during the early Paleogene relative to the present day.
 The Panama Isthmus did not yet connect North America and South America, and this allowed direct low-latitude circulation between the Pacific and Atlantic Oceans.
 The Drake Passage, which now separates South America and Antarctica, was closed, and this perhaps prevented thermal isolation of Antarctica.
 The Arctic was also more restricted.
-Although various proxies for past atmospheric concentrations across the Cenozoic do not agree in absolute terms, all suggest that levels in the early Paleogene before and after the PETM were much higher than at present-day.
+Although various proxies for past atmospheric carbon dioxide concentrations across the Cenozoic do not agree in absolute terms, all suggest that levels in the early Paleogene before and after the PETM were much higher than at present-day.
 In any case, significant terrestrial ice sheets and sea-ice did not exist during the late Paleocene through early Eocene.

 Earth surface temperatures gradually increased by about 6 C-change from the late Paleocene through the early Eocene.
 Superimposed on this long-term, gradual warming were at least three (and probably more) "hyperthermals".
 These can be defined as geologically brief (<200,000 year) events characterized by rapid global warming, major changes in the environment, and massive carbon addition.
 Though not the first within the Cenozoic, the PETM was the most extreme hyperthermal, and stands out as a major change in the lithologic, biotic and geochemical composition of sediment in hundreds of records across Earth.
-Other hyperthermals clearly occurred at approximately 53.7 Ma (now called ETM-2 and also referred to as H-1, or the Elmo event) and at about 53.6 Ma (H-2), 53.3 (I-1), 53.2 (I-2) and 52.8 Ma (informally called K, X or ETM-3).
+Other hyperthermals clearly occurred around 53.7 million years ago (now called ETM-2 and also referred to as H-1, or the Elmo event) and around 53.6 million years ago (H-2), 53.3 (I-1), 53.2 (I-2) and 52.8 million years ago (informally called K, X or ETM-3).
 The number, nomenclature, absolute ages, and relative global impact of the Eocene hyperthermals remain a source of current research.
 Whether they only occurred during the long-term warming, and whether they are causally related to apparently similar events in older intervals of the geological record (e.g. the Toarcian turnover of the Jurassic) are open issues.